juju/docs/src/en/charm-review-process.md

-Title: Charm review process
+Title: Charm Review Process

 # Charm Review Process

 Reviewing a Juju Charm is a process that can easily be broken down into the following parts:

 1. Identifying what to review
 1. Setting up a branch of the charm